-- Complete the swabbing for the remaining homes - Planning for managing flu and COVID simultaneously is currently being discussed.
-Ideally during flu season the resident/staff member would be tested for flu and COVID simultaneously, but the details around this, including feasibility and whether this would be tested nationally or locally are still being worked out. - The funding for Arley testing is set to run out in September a plan as to whether funding can be continued is being discussed.
+- Continue whole home testing - Planning for managing flu and COVID simultaneously is currently being discussed.
+Ideally during flu season the resident/staff member would be tested for flu and COVID simultaneously, but the details around this, including feasibility and whether this would be tested nationally or locally are still being worked out. - Antibody testing is at the moment being made available for NHS staff, but will be rolled out to social care staff, and the wider population. - Mobile Testing Units (MTUs), to further increase access to testing, are available throughout Warwickshire dependent on need.
+They can also be mobilised for certain outbreaks within nonhealth and care settings (e.g. care homes or prisons).
+This is co-ordinated by the local authority and local partners.